 From the UN Ocean Conference, BLOOM welcomed the political declaration “Our Ocean, Our Future“, by which governments agree to eliminate harmful fisheries subsidies “including through accelerating work to complete negotiations at the World Trade Organization on this issue”.

-15 September 2017 – Time is running out for fish and fishers!
+15 Sept.
+2017 – Time is running out before the WTO’s Ministerial Conference

 BLOOM and the Varda Group urge all WTO members to reach in the next three months, on time for the Buenos Aires conference, a strong agreement that will provide the framework to eliminate harmful fisheries subsidies by the year 2020.
 The ocean and and fishers whose livelihoods are dependent on a healthy and productive ocean cannot further wait for strong collective action that will put a halt to the ongoing destruction of jobs and natural resources.